Where Should I Go

 How do I define success (now)?

-If you had asked me 10-15 years ago, my definition would have been vastly different than it is today.
+If I was asked this 10-15 years ago, my definition would have been vastly different than it is today.
 In my late twenties, I would have said owning a BMW and a big house would have been a benchmark for my success.
 Seems so shallow to say that out loud now.
 Today I would define it very differently.
 Success to me is seeing smiling faces from my two boys.
 Sharing a laugh with my wife as we talk during our long walks.
 Being content with what I have and no longer obsessing with what I don’t have.

 What makes me happy?